For a student of theatre, New York City is the place to be!

 MMC is centrally located in Manhattan and offers classes that allow students to experience the richness of the city.
 We combine professional theatre education and training with the liberal arts, teaching our students how to create compelling, informed, imaginative, and innovative theatre.
 Our students are exposed to great theatre — on Broadway, Off-Broadway, along Theatre Row, and downtown in experimental theatres — and they take advantage of the best of New York City’s internship opportunities.

-Pursue our B.F.A. in Acting, B.F.A. in Musical Theatre, B.F.A. in Theatre Design and Technology, B.A. in Theatre Arts, or our B.F.A. in Stage and Production Management and choose among concentrations in Theatre History and Performance Texts, Directing, Writing for the Stage, and Theatre and New Media.
-We also offer Minors in Arts Management, Drama Therapy, Arts for Communities, Music, and Music Industry.
+Pursue one of our BFA majors in Acting, Musical Theatre, Theatre Design and Technology, or Stage and Production Management, or choose one of our BA in Theatre Arts major concentrations in Directing, Theatre History and Performance Texts, Theatre and New Media, or Writing for the Stage.
+We also offer Minors in Arts for Communities, Arts Management, Drama Therapy, Music, and Music Industry.

 Marymount Manhattan is perfectly positioned to launch your career in the theatre, as it did for our 2015 Tony Award-winning alumna Annaleigh Ashford.

 Our alumni go on to perform in nationally recognized stage productions, TV shows, films, and more.
 Check out some of our alumni credits below: